Best hot hatchbacks 2023 – the best everyday performance cars you can buy

 So far, there has been no less than three hot Mk8 Golfs: the standard GTI, R, and this new Clubsport that occupies the middle ground between them.
 Like the TCR it replaced, the GTI Clubsport takes a high-powered version of the GTI’s EA888 engine, throws in a limited-slip differential and dials up the chassis attitude a few extra notches.

 And the result has been, well, mixed.
 Our early example suffered a few non-ideal specification misses, including dynamic chassis control and a decent 19-inch wheel and tyre package the Clubsport was predominantly developed on.

 Since then, the Clubsport has proven to at least partially fulfil its brief of being a more dynamic, aggressive and spirited version of the already impressive GTI, but we still believe there’s room to improve.

-The Focus ST has always struggled to outshine its smaller Fiesta sibling, and unfortunately this is also the case with the latest-generation offering.
+The Focus ST has always struggled to outshine its smaller Fiesta sibling, and unfortunately this is also the case with the latest-generation offering in Track Pack guise.
 Don’t be mistaken, it’s far more capable and rounded than it ever has been, but it exhibits one or two key flaws that chip away at the overall dynamic package.